Mobility Furniture Buying Guide

 Is It Good To Sit In A Recliner All Day?

 However, one should consider the positive effects of lounging in a recliner on one’s health.
-Research suggests that sitting for lengthy periods in any chair, even recliners, may harm your health.
-It may contribute to developing or worsening of various health problems, including obesity, cardiovascular disease, and type 2 diabetes.
+Research suggests that sitting for lengthy periods in any chair, even recliners, may harm one’s health.
+It may contribute to the development or worsening of various health problems, including obesity, cardiovascular disease, and type 2 diabetes.

 If you’re going to be sitting for more than 30 minutes, you should get up and move about at least once.
 It is advised that individuals get up from their seats every hour or so to stretch and walk about to lessen the negative effects of sitting for long periods.
 Muscle stiffness and soreness are possible side effects of sitting in one position for long periods; changing postures every so often might help.